 Fantasy Premier League

-How FA Cup semi-finals will affect the schedule in FPL
+How FA Cup semi-final results could affect the schedule in FPL

 Sels, Marmoush, Rogers, Munoz